-In the general case, there is no known closed-form solution for specifying the compatibility functions associated with particular marginal probabilities in an MRF.
+In general, there is no known closed-form solution for specifying compatibility functions that will produce particular marginal probabilities in an MRF.
 Iterative proportional fitting (IPF) is a gradient descent method that repeatedly adjusts compatibility functions to match the network's marginal probabilities to match an empirically observed set.
 Unfortunately, IPF requires us to perform inference on the MRF after each descent, which is prohibitively expensive.
 Instead, we can substitute belief propagation for the exact inference step.
-An analysis of the resulting algorithm in the context of Wainwright's tree reparameterization [16] view of belief propagation reveals that it has a simple fixed point[15].
-For an edge node i with signal node $i_s$ and neighbors n = l, r, a, b: $\phi(s, e) = \Pr(i_s = s, i = e)$ r X · and
+A tree reparameterization analysis [22] of this algorithm by Wainright and Sudderth reveals that it has a simple fixed point [23]: